 - (vii) notified of the circumstances which have given rise to the relevant concerns, and - (viii) be given an opportunity to be heard and present his/her case. - d.
-Should the Medical Practitioner have an acceptable probationary Accreditation review outcome, or in circumstances where Initial Accreditation is granted without a probationary period, the Hospital Manager, in consultation with the MAC, may grant an Accreditation period of up to five years on receipt of a signed declaration from the Medical Practitioner describing any specific changes, if any, to the initial information provided and ongoing compliance with all requirements as per the By-laws. - e.
-Should the probationary Accreditation review outcome be unacceptable to the Hospital Manager, they may, in consultation with the Medical Advisory Committee: - (i) amend the Scope of Practice granted; or - (ii) decide that Accreditation will not be granted. - f.
-The Hospital Manager will make a final determination on Accreditation for all Medical Practitioners, including at the end of the probationary period.
+Should the Medical Practitioner have an acceptable probationary Accreditation review outcome, or in circumstances where Initial Accreditation is granted without a probationary period, the Credentialing Officer, in consultation with the MAC, may grant an Accreditation period of up to three years for surgeons and anaesthetists or one year for assistants and allied health professionals, on receipt of a signed declaration from the Medical Practitioner describing any specific changes, if any, to the initial information provided and ongoing compliance with all requirements as per the By-laws. - e.
+Should the probationary Accreditation review outcome be unacceptable to the Credentialing Officer, they may, in consultation with the Medical Advisory Committee: - (i) amend the Scope of Practice granted; or - (ii) decide that Accreditation will not be granted. - f.
+The Credentialing Officer will make a final recommendation to the Medical Advisory Committee on Accreditation for all Medical Practitioners, including at the end of the probationary period.
 There will be no right of appeal at the end of the probationary period for a determination that Accreditation will not be granted following conclusion of the probationary period, or to any terms or conditions that may be attached to the grant of any Accreditation following the probationary period.
 All Medical Practitioners shall agree with this as a condition of Initial Accreditation.